gitter-badger/CreativityEngine/README.md

 This repository contains the main engine source code and uses only SDL2.

+It currently works with MacOS, but it is written in pure C++ and SDL2, so it should in theory work on Linux and Windows as well.

 ## Development Team
-Sean McElholm - Lead Developer
+Sean McElholm - Project Lead

 ## Build Instructions